 Cancer Support 06: Support network for English-speaking people suffering with cancer and their family and friends.
 Counseling, psychology and art therapy are available as well as regular meetings.

-Special Needs: LDA Learning is resource and supply website for those who support children and young people with additional developmental and learning needs.
+Special Learning Needs: Sprint France is a group of bilingual healthcare professionals based in Paris working with and around children with special needs.
+The website has resources, information and searchable directories of varied professionals.
+LDA Learning is resource and supply website for those who support children and young people with additional developmental and learning needs.
+Khan Academy is a nonprofit organisation aiming to provide educational material for free.
+It is available in English (US) and in French.
 Hoptoys is a French website also offering toys to support children with special needs, including sensory and motor deficits, developmental delay, autism, specific learning needs ('dys') and adhd.